erpc-io/eRPC/scripts/raw_eth_setup/README.md

-Scripts to bring up Ethernet links.
+Scripts to bring up Mellanox Ethernet links on FAWN cluster.